utdata/icj-class/css/css-class.md

 - Add the closing `</article>` tag before the closing `</body>` tag near the bottom.
 - Save your html file.

+In doing this, we have defined the body of our web page to be an "article", which a recipe kinda is in the context of a website about recipes.

 ### Add the article styles

 - Now, in `styles.css`, add the following styles:

 > I encourage you to type as much of the code as you can so you understand how the code editor can help you write in the styles.
-When you get behind, then copy 'n' paste.

 ```css
 article {